Timucua: History

-The pre-Columbian era was marked by regular, routine, and probably small tribal wars with neighbors.
 The Timucua were organized into as many as 35 chiefdoms, each of which had hundreds of people in assorted villages within its purview.
 They sometimes formed loose political alliances, but did not operate as a single political unit.

-An archaeological dig in St. Augustine in 2006 revealed a Timucuan site dating back to between 1100 and 1300 AD, predating the European founding of the city by more than two centuries.
-Included in the discovery were pottery, with pieces from the Macon, Georgia area, indicating an expansive trade network; and two human skeletons.
-It is the oldest archaeological site in the city.
+Timucua tribes, in common with other peoples in Florida, engaged in limited warfare with each other.
+The standard pattern was to raid a town by surprise, kill and scalp as many men of the town as possible during the battle, and carry away any women and children that could be captured.
+The victors in such battles did not try to pursue their defeated enemies, and there were no prolonged campaigns.
+Laudonnière reported that after a successful raid a tribe would celebrate its victory for three days and nights.

-The Timucua may have been the first American natives to see the landing of Juan Ponce de León near St. Augustine in 1513.
-This notion is up for debate since most historians now agree that the Ponce de León landing point was more likely much further south in Ais territory, near what is today Melbourne Beach.
-If so, Timucuan contact with that particular expedition was unlikely.
+The Timucua may have been the first American natives to see the landing of Juan Ponce de León, if that landing was near St. Augustine in 1513.
+However, claims have also been made for Ponce de Leon Inlet, the portion of an unnamed barrier island in Melbourne Beach, and Jupiter Inlet as the site of the landing.

 Later, in 1528, Pánfilo de Narváez's expedition passed along the western fringes of the Timucua territory.

 In 1539, Hernando de Soto led an army of more than 500 men through the western parts of Timucua territory, stopping in a series of villages of the Ocale, Potano, Northern Utina, and Yustaga branches of the Timucua on his way to the Apalachee domain (see list of sites and peoples visited by the Hernando de Soto Expedition for other sites visited by de Soto).
 His army seized the food stored in the villages, forced women into concubinage, and forced men and boys to serve as guides and bearers.
 The army fought two battles with Timucua groups, resulting in heavy Timucua casualties.
-After defeating the resisting Timucuan warriors, Hernando de Soto had 200 executed, in was to be called Napituca Massacre.
-The first large-scale massacre by Europeans on what later became U.S. soil (Florida).
+After defeating the resisting Timucuan warriors, Hernando de Soto had 200 executed, in what was to be called the Napituca Massacre, the first large-scale massacre by Europeans on what later became U.S. soil (Florida).
 De Soto was in a hurry to reach the Apalachee domain, where he expected to find gold and sufficient food to support his army through the winter, so he did not linger in Timucua territory.
-The Acuera were one of the few Native American groups who bested the Spaniards in combat in the early part of the de Soto entrada, though this is likely due to the fact that the full force accompanying Soto was not sent against Acuera as well as the expedition's relatively faster travel during this period.
+The Acuera resisted the Spaniards de Soto's forces when de Soto's forces tried to seize stored food from Acuera towns, killing several of the Spaniards.